iamniama/express-dinos_cryptids/readme.md

 Also, for my convenience, I added a basic nav bar to the top of my layout to allow me to move between the datasets and a basic home page, which does not display the nav bar.
 All styling via Bootstrap, which I am liking more and more...

+I also wrote functions for handling the files, because it would be easier to maintain, and makes the code reusable for opening and writing JSON data